Taxpayer First Act

 - You can hire a third party who will prepare your W-2s and send them to SSA electronically on your behalf.
 There is normally a fee charged by the third party.

-SSA does not recommend third parties.
+SSA does not recommend any particular third party.
 However, the IRS maintains a list of approved Modernized eFile providers.

 Need more?
 Check our frequently asked question for more information.